This article was updated on 26 June 2019.

-Singapore is a globalised city.
-3 in 10 people living in Singapore are not citizens or permanent residents.
-This means that meeting that special someone who is not from Singapore and deciding to get married is not uncommon.
+As a global city, nearly 4 in 10 people living in Singapore today are not citizens or permanent residents.
+This means meeting a life partner who is not from Singapore and deciding to get married is not uncommon.

 Starting a life together is big step and there is plenty to consider, from finances, buying a home and planning to have children.
 Here are some of things to take note of when Singaporeans marry a foreign spouse.

 Before Getting Married

 It is important to know that marrying a Singaporean does not automatically qualify a foreigner spouse for a long-term visit pass (LTVP), permanent residence or Singapore citizenship.

 To have a better idea if your spouse-to-be will qualify for long-term stay in Singapore, you can use the Immigration and Checkpoint Authority’s Pre-Marriage Long Term Visit Pass Assessment System.
 This is an optional, but encouraged, step introduced as a tool to help couples have greater clarity in planning their future together.